HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 * In the case of metrics, artifacts will need to be logged to the `Metrics` table instead of `Artifacts`.
 * Validation Step

 Due to the nature of the change, we will require users to opt in to this upgrade by running this script.
 If the API Server detects the new fields are not present, KFP will assume the migration script has not been executed, and thus the server will fail to start up, logging a meaningful message to the user.

+#### Migration Alternative

+An alternative to this migration strategy is to have the KFP server perform the migration.
+We can enable opt-in by having a one time API Server config option `mlmdMigrat=true`.

+The benefits of this approach are that there's a more seamless migration that's automated.
+However, if a user wants to have more granular control of their migration, they may prefer the script method which they can adjust as needed.

+There is also the option of doing a hybrid approach at the cost of more overheard.

 ### Testing

 1. Unit Tests
-- Driver/Launcher unit tests will need to be updated and ensure no regressions are introduced
+- Driver/Launcher unit tests will need to be updated to use KFP server instead of MLMD
 - API server unit tests for new task and artifact endpoints
 - Frontend unit tests for updated components using task data instead of MLMD